arvvoid/plugin.video.hbogoeu/README.md

 Important: HBO® Go must be paid for!!!
 You need a valid HBO® Go account for the add-on to work!
 Register on the official HBO® Go website for your region

-# HBO GO Europe for Kodi 18 (plugin.video.hbogoeu)
+# HBO GO Europe for Kodi (plugin.video.hbogoeu)

-Simple, great Kodi add-on to access HBO® Go content from Kodi Media Center (http://kodi.tv).
+Simple, Kodi add-on to access HBO® Go content from Kodi Media Center (http://kodi.tv).

 | REGION / Feature           | HBO GO EU | HBO Spain + Nordic | HBO USA | HBO Latin America | HBO Asia |
 |----------------------------|-----------|--------------------|---------|-------------------|----------|